Update: This study schedule is now available in a redesigned, printable version!

 - ETS’s Powerprep 2.0 Software (Test 1 and Test 2)

-(If you are a Mac user and can’t use ETS’s Poweprep, or would prefer to take the practice test on paper, you can print out ETS’s practice test PDF (with video explanations here).
+(If you would prefer to take the practice test on paper, you can print out ETS’s practice test PDF (with video explanations here).
 Take note that the Poweprep software and the paper-based test have overlapping material, so it won’t be of much help to do both!
 I recommend using the Powerprep software if you can, since taking the test on a computer is a better simulation of test day conditions.)

 Day 1 – 3 – Identify your strengths and weaknesses